algolia/algolia-cli-old/readme.md

 - `<sourceAlgoliaIndexName>` | Required
 - `<destinationAlgoliaAppId>` | Required
 - `<destinationAlgoliaApiKey>` | Required
+- `<destinationIndexName>` | Optional | If no destination index name is specified, script will default to targetting an existing index with the same name as the source index.
 - `<configParams>` | Optional | Stringified object containing one or both of the following two properties: `batchSynonymsParams` and `batchRulesParams`.
 Each of those property values may contain a parameters object to be passed to the [batchSynonyms](https://www.algolia.com/doc/api-reference/api-methods/batch-synonyms/) and [batchRules](https://www.algolia.com/doc/api-reference/api-methods/batch-rules/) respectively.

 ##### Notes: